jorgecombalia/docs/c++/ides.rst

 Generators and IDEs
 ===================

-Generate biicode projects for many IDEs and platforms with CMake.
+Basics to generate biicode projects for many IDEs and platforms with CMake.
+To delve into the specifics of building with CMake visit :ref:`building guide<cpp_building>`.
 By default, biicode configures your projects with MinGW Makefiles (Windows) or UNIX Makefiles (MacOS and Linux) and no IDE.

 Execute ``cmake --help`` to see the full list of CMake generators available in your system: